 Some commonly abused inhalants include:

-These can be found in both household and commercial products like propane tanks, butane lighters, and whipped cream aerosol cans.
-Less common anesthetics also fit into this category and can include ether, chloroform, and nitrous oxide
+- Gases: These can be found in both household and commercial products like propane tanks, butane lighters, and whipped cream aerosol cans.
+Less common anesthetics also fit into this category and can include ether, chloroform, and nitrous oxide.

 What Are the Signs of Inhalant Addiction?

-- The person exhibits slurred speech or disorientation
+- The person has a drunken appearance like slurred speech or disorientation.

 - Loss of focus